 When God chastens for sanctification, whether it be by means of illness or otherwise, He will not relent until the job is done.

-Paul prayed three times for the Lord to remove his thorn in the flesh; yet God refused to heal him in order to keep him humble - lest he be exalted above measure due to the abundance of the revelations - for the rest of his life (2 Corinthians 12:7-9).
+Paul prayed three times for the Lord to remove his thorn in the flesh; yet God refused to heal him in order to keep him humble for the rest of his life and ministry - lest he be exalted above measure due to the abundance of the revelations . . .
+(2 Corinthians 12:7-9).

 One may seek a healing in order to be in the limelight, or to write a book about it and get rich and famous, or some other impure motive.
 One may request a healing to make a fool of the healer or to prove that God does not heal.
 God will not prove Himself with a healing in the face of such attitudes (Mark 8:11-12; Luke 11:16), just as Jesus did not yield to the temptation to prove His power as the Son of God when Satan tempted Him (Matthew 4:3,6), for God cannot be tempted by evil (James 1:13).
 Whether the wrong motive is carried by the sick person or one praying for the healing of the sick person, God will not honor impure motives.
 If a healing does come, it will not be from God.